 Posted on: Monday 23rd June 2014

-The Scottish Government announced that a further £570,000 CashBack funding is to be invested to create life-changing opportunities for young people through Development Awards provided through the Prince’s Trust Scotland.
+The Scottish Government has announced that £175,000 of CashBack for Communities funding is being awarded to Celtic FC Foundation to create life-changing opportunities for young people across Glasgow.

 It is the latest award from the third phase of Cashback funding, which so far has seen £74m awarded to projects and initiatives across Scotland since 2007.